jundalisay/spblist/content/en/material/principles/part-1/chapter-05c.md

-The Middle Quantum of Aether are quantized waves that take the form of:
+The Lower Quantum of Aether are the free aether that occurs in particles.
+An analogy is thought.
-- qosts
-- photons or mor (medium of radiance)